kubesphere/alert-runbooks/content/docs/add-runbook.md

 1. Install [Hugo](https://gohugo.io/getting-started/installing/)
 2. Run `git submodule init` and `git submodule update` to clone the Hugo theme
-3. Run `hugo server` and navigate to http://localhost:1313/ in your browser
+3. Run `make run` and navigate to http://localhost:1313/ in your browser